-Community leadership is the ability and willingness to use your influence to better others and the world you live in.
+Community leadership starts in the mirror.
+It is the ability and willingness to use YOUR influence to better others and the world you live in.
 A song that has always spoken to me is Michael Jackson’s “Man in the Mirror.”
 As many of us do, I have my go to playlist that is packed full of my all-time favorite songs.
 I personally like to let the playlist shuffle so the songs are played in random order.
 Every time this song comes over the speakers or through my ear buds, it reminds me how much there is to unpack in the lyrics.
 The song was released almost thirty-five years ago, but rings as true as ever today regarding the challenges that face our world, nation, and local communities.
 Here are four lessons we can learn as community leaders from this song:

 Community Leaders Are Burdened

 As a community leader, you are burdened by the challenges facing your community.
 Every great community project, every charity, every cause, and every generational movement starts with a burden.
 It is the inability to just walk by somebody in need or something in disrepair.
 Throughout the song he references burdens, “I see the kids in the streets, with not enough to eat…that there are some with no home, not a nickel to loan…a willow deeply scarred, somebody’s broken heart…a washed-out dream.”
 The song tugs at our hearts and then asks the question, “who am I to be blind…pretending not to see their needs?”
 It easier to keep driving through that intersection than to carry the burden.
 Depending on your world it may be a child you teach with a learning disability, a friend with an addiction, a resident unable to keep the lights on, an employee having trouble making ends meet, a player starting to hang around the wrong crowd, or a member of your congregation walking through cancer.